 First, select "Create Bootable Media" option under the "Tools" item.
 Then, select the bootable disc type (WinPE or Linux) and the "Export ISO File" option.
 Click "Next" to proceed.

 At last, click "Finish" when the operation has been done.

-Now, after creating the ISO file, you can easily burn ISO to CD or USB with burning tool and follow the tutorial how to burn ISO file to CD/USB to burn this ISO file.
 Also, you can complete this task with the Windows 7 integrates built-in burning utility by right clicking this ISO file > Open With > Windows Disc Image Burner.